Satisfactory-Clips-Archive/video-clip-notes/README.md

 # See Also

-* [Media Search Archive](https://github.com/Satisfactory-Clips-Archive/Media-Search-Archive) - Tool for parsing the data generated from the video-clip-notes repository.
+* [Media Search Archive](https://github.com/Satisfactory-Clips-Archive/Media-Search-Archive) - Tool for generated the content of the video-clip-notes repository.
 * [Satisfactory Q&A Clips Archive](https://archive.satisfactory.video/) - Serves as an archive for Q&A Clips for Coffee Stain Studio's Satisfactory-related livestream